 The last two digits are the course identifier.

-Note the example Teaching Methods: LCEM2360.
+Note the example Introduction to Teaching: LCEM2360.
 The course is a Leavell College course (LC) in Educational Ministries.
 The course is a second-year course (2) for three hours of credit (3).
 The course identifier is 60.
 When registering for or referring to courses, all letters and digits should be used.

 Definition of a Credit Hour